mistery-os/nusactl/INSTALL.md

 The results will be saved in `test/*.log` files and a `test-suite.log` will be generated with the summary of test passes and failures.

-Install numactl to the system by running the following command as root:
+Install nusactl to the system by running the following command as root:

 ```shell
 # make install